Lathashree01/ClinicalRE_n2c2/readme.md

 7. entity_id2: T2
 8. file_id: 13_10

-note:
+Note:
 1) the entity between [s1][e1] is the first entity in a relation; the second entity in the relation is inbetween [s2][e2]
-2) even the two entities in the same sentenc, we still require to put them separately
+2) Even the two entities are in the same sentence, we still require to put them separately
-3) in the test.tsv, you can set all labels to neg or no_relation or whatever, because we will not use the label anyway
+3) in the test.tsv, you can set all labels to neg or no_relation or whatever because we will not use the label anyway
-4) We recommend to evaluate the test performance in a separate process based on prediction. (see **post-processing**)
+4) We recommend evaluating the test performance in a separate process based on prediction. (see **post-processing**)
-5) We recommend using official evaluation scripts to do evaluation to make sure the results reported are reliable.
+5) We recommend using official evaluation scripts to do an evaluation to make sure the results reported are reliable.
 ```

 - preprocess data (see the preprocess.ipynb script for more details on usage)